-From Manila, take a Batangas City-bound bus and alight at Batangas Grand Terminal.
-The fare is around Php 160.00.
-From there, take a jeepney to Mabini (Php 37.00).
+From Manila, take a Batangas City-bound bus and alight at the Batangas Grand Terminal.
+From there, take a jeepney to Mabini.
 The jeepneys can be found at the back of the food stands.
 Tell the driver to drop you off at the junction going to Philpan Dive Resort in Anilao or you can also go down at the jeepney terminus.
 From there, take a tricycle to Philpan Dive Resort or better yet tell the tricycle driver to drop you off at the registration booth for Mt.
-Gulugod Baboy because as I have mentioned earlier, the registration booth is not in Philpan Dive Resort (fare is Php 100.00 for one passenger, I am not sure how much it is for a group).
-Refer to the map for the location.
+Gulugod Baboy because as I have mentioned earlier, the registration booth is not in Philpan Dive Resort.
+Refer to the map below for the location.

 Fees in Mt.
 Gulugod Baboy as of March 2021

 1-5 persons- Php 500.00 (solo hikers pay the same)

 6-9 persons- required to have two tour guides.
 If not willing to get one more tour guide, the group will have to pay Php 900 for the guide

 10-15 persons- required to have two tour guides